mpinb/in_silico_framework_hot_zone/docs/file_formats.rst

 - activation times

 These individual files are usually gathered and parsed into a single dataframe containing all trials for further analysis:
-An example of the format is shown below:
+An example of the raw and parsed format is shown below:

 Raw :py:mod:`simrun` output
 '''''''''''''''''''''''''''